 Throughout the year, MoPOP will also continue its series of other programs including:

-* As well as educator professional development, and educational tours and workshops
+- As well as educator professional development, and educational tours and workshop

 For more information, please visit MoPOP.org.